build-umass/Toucan/README.md

 3. In the root of that directory, run the following commands:<br/>
 `npm install react next antd @zeit/next.css`<br/>
-`npm run dev`
+`npm run dev`<br/>

-4. Most of the work you do will be in the /pages directory.
+This should automatically open https://localhost:3000 in your browser.

+###Info:
+https://localhost:3000 is displayed from pages/index.js by default.
+We will be doing most of our work in the /pages and /components directory.
+The pages will be explicitly for standalone pages, such as the home page, members, login, and form building pages.
+The /components directory will be used to make the pieces we use inside of those pages.